-If you are new to Dr. McHenry your insurance may require need a referral from your doctor to see him.
-You may need a number of tests including blood work, CTs, MRIs, ultrasound, electrophysiology, topography, pachymetry, visual fields, fluorescein angiography, gonioscopy, optical coherence tomography and ophthalmoscopy.
+If you are new to Dr. McHenry, your insurance may require a referral from your doctor to see him.
+You may need a number of tests including blood work, CTs, MRIs, ultrasound, electrophysiology, topography, pachymetry, visual fields, fluorescein angiography, gonioscopy, optical coherence tomography, and ophthalmoscopy.
 Your initial visit may take several hours.
 There may also be additional studies to perform.
 There will be follow-up appointments.

-Dr. McHenry will not give up until he has either improved your condition to its maximum, or if that is not possible stabilized you.
-He will consult with leading hematologists, radiation oncologists, oncologists, endocrinologists, pain management doctors, neurologists, neurosurgeons, otolaryngologists, cardiologists, radiologists, surgeons and pulmonary doctors.
-Depending on your condition he may treat you with immunosuppressive, anticoagulation, chemotherapy, radiation therapy, vitamins, supplements, diet, surgery and medications.
+Dr. McHenry will not give up until he has either improved your condition to its maximum, or if that is not possible, until he has stabilized you.
+He will consult with leading hematologists, radiation oncologists, oncologists, endocrinologists, pain management doctors, neurologists, neurosurgeons, otolaryngologists, cardiologists, radiologists, surgeons, and pulmonary doctors.
+Depending on your condition, he may treat you with immunosuppressive, anticoagulation, chemotherapy, radiation therapy, vitamins, supplements, diet, surgery, and medications.